Wiazeph/GitHub-Unfollowers-Checker/README.md

 - **Found a bug or have a request?** [Open an issue](https://github.com/Wiazeph/GitHub-Unfollowers-Checker/issues) on GitHub.
 - **Anything else?** Email **emreerden@pm.me** or visit [emreerden.dev](https://emreerden.dev).

+## Support

+This is a free, ad-free utility maintained in spare time.
+If it saved you some, you can [**❤️ Sponsor the project**](https://github.com/sponsors/Wiazeph) on GitHub Sponsors — any support helps keep it running and improving.

 ## Credits